HaoWuLab-Bioinformatics/IChrom-Deep/README.md

 ## Framework
 ![image](https://github.com/HaoWuLab-Bioinformatics/IChrom-Deep/blob/main/Figure/Figure.png)

-## Overview
+## Overview of dataset

-".feather" files are raw data files from https://github.com/shwhalen/tf2.
+Raw data files are from https://github.com/shwhalen/tf2.
-The folder "data" contains the sequences and labels.
+The folder "data" contains the DNA sequences in ".bed" format and labels.
-The file "feature.rar" contains other features.
+The file "feature.rar" contains other features, including genomic features, distance, CTCF motif and conservation score.
-The file "index.txt" and "word2vec.txt" are benchmark files used to extract word2vec features.
+The file "K562_sequence.rar" is an example file for the K562 cell line, containing DNA sequences in ".fasta" format and labels.
+The file "K562_genomics.rar" is an example file for the K562 cell line, containing genomic features and other features.

+## Overview of code

 The file "feature_code.py" is the code used to extract word2vec features.
 Note that changing the variable 'cell_lines' on line 48 to extract the different cell lines.
 The file "data_process.py" is the code uesd to filter from raw data.
 The file "model.py" is the code of the IChrom-Deep model.
 Note that changing the variable 'cell_lines' on line 142 to predict the different cell lines.